 I'm surprised how few people outside of aviation circles have heard of the SR-71 or know more than that it was "a spy plane"--which is like saying the Taj Mahal is "a big building."
 Unofficially known (but still not well-known) as the Blackbird, the SR-71 flew at record altitude--90,000 feet--and speed--2,193.2 miles per hour.
 And it could sustain such speed: In 1990, one flew from L.A. to D.C. in 64 minutes.
 That's 2,144.83 miles per hour, or six-tenths of a mile per second--think ten football fields every second!

 The need for such a swift strategic reconnaissance aircraft became apparent in 1960, when the Blackbird's subsonic predecessor, the U-2, was rendered a sitting duck by Russian radar.
-The Skunk Works, Lockheed's secretive advanced development division, succeeded in getting a test version--the A-12--off the ground at Groom Lake (a.k.a.
+The Skunk Works, Lockheed's secretive advanced development division, succeeded in getting the Blackbird's predecessor--the A-12 Oxcart, developed by the CIA--off the ground at Groom Lake (a.k.a.
 Area 51) in April, 1962--development as head-spinningly fast as the aircraft itself.

-The first flight of the the SR-71 took place at Air Force Plant 42 in Palmdale, California, on December 22, 1964.
+The first flight of the SR-71—the version of the A-12 developed by the Air Force—took place at Air Force Plant 42 in Palmdale, California, on December 22, 1964.
 The first SR-71 to enter service was delivered to the 4200th Strategic Reconnaissance Wing at Beale Air Force Base in January, 1966.
-A total of thirty-two Blackbirds served until 1998, never succumbing to enemy action in 3,551 mission sorties whose contribution to national security can't be overstated.
+A total of eighteen Oxcarts and thirty-two Blackbirds served until 1998, never succumbing to enemy action in thousands of mission sorties whose contribution to national security can't be overstated.